 Mailbox monitoring could negatively impact system performance.
-Mailbox monitoring increases the traffic between the Exchange Server and the UC server.
-Depending on the number of users configured for mailbox monitoring, the bandwidth between the Exchange Server and UC server, and the CPU power, performance may be affected.
-On systems with more than 100 users, system design and engineering must consider the increased load that keeping open large numbers of mailboxes will have on the Exchange Server.
-Enabling monitoring of more than 500 mailboxes requires careful consideration and probably should not be done without a slow roll-out procedure to validate the performance of both Exchange Server and UC server in the specific customer environment.
-If your Exchange Server is at or near capacity, then you may want to disable mailbox monitoring.
+Mailbox monitoring increases the traffic between the Microsoft Exchange Server and the NetVanta UC Server.
+Depending on the number of users configured for mailbox monitoring, the bandwidth between the Exchange Server and NetVanta UC Server, and the CPU power, performance can be affected.
+On systems with more than 100 users, system design and engineering must consider the increased load of mailbox monitoring on the Exchange Server.
+Monitoring more than 500 mailboxes requires careful consideration and should not be done without a slow roll-out procedure to validate the performance of both Exchange

+Server and NetVanta UC Server in the specific customer environment.
+If your Exchange

+Server is at or near capacity, then you may want to disable mailbox monitoring.

-To add an Exchange Server
+To add a Microsoft Exchange Server

-- 1. In the Administration navigation pane, select Servers. - 2.
-Right-click in the Servers content pane, and select New > Exchange to open the Exchange Server dialog box.
+- 1. In the Administration navigation pane, select the Servers topic. - 2.
+Right-click in the Servers summary pane, and select New > Exchange to open the Microsoft Exchange Server Configuration dialog box.